 I immediately felt nauseous and a cold sweat broke on my forehead.
 I quickly opened my FTP application and scoured the server for any remnants of a database that may have been deleted.
 Unfortunately, web servers don’t have a trash bin.
 They’re smart enough to double-check with you before you do something stupid.

 As a last resort, I logged into my hosting control panel, opened a support ticket and wrote the following:

 I just deleted my database on my server.
 Please tell me that you have some kind of backup process in place to restore from.
 This is my life’s work.
 Sob.
 Hitch.
 Moan.

 Ok, I didn’t actually type sob, hitch and moan – but you bet your ass that’s what I was doing when I wrote the ticket.
 Within 2 minutes, I had a response by way of email:

 You may login to your Reseller Account and request a restore from the Product options.
 The price of a restore is $50.

 Sure enough… I go to the products page and there, in all its glory, is the icon to request a restore from backup.
 The simple form asks for which date you wish to use and to also enter any applicable information.
 I simply write the database name and ask them to restore it from the latest backup they have.

 Within 20 minutes my site was back up minus my 2 latest posts.
 I quickly reassembled those posts from email (where I subscribe to my own feed) and my site is back up 100%.
 I also missed out on 1 comment (sorry Jason!).

-If I had one complaint of Jumpline, it’s that after the ticket is closed you have no means of communicating with them about it.
+If I had one complaint, it’s that after the ticket is closed you have no means of communicating with them about it.
 I wish you could add a comment to a closed support ticket.